arvdaddy/cab_mobility_analytics/README.md

 # Cab Mobility Challenge
+## Background
-For this data science challenge you are provided with a dataset containing mobility traces of ~500 taxi cabs in San Francisco collected over ~30 days.
-The format of each mobility trace file is the following - each line contains [latitude, longitude, occupancy, time], e.g.: [37.75134 -122.39488 0 1213084687], where latitude and longitude are in decimal degrees, occupancy shows if a cab has a fare (1 = occupied, 0 = free) and time is in UNIX epoch format.
+1. Given dataset containing mobility traces of ~500 taxi cabs in San Francisco collected over ~30 days.
-The goal of this data science challenge is twofold:
-1. To calculate the potential for yearly reduction on CO2 emissions, caused by the taxi cabs roaming without passengers.
-In your calculation please assume that the taxi cab fleet is changing at the rate of 15% per month (from combustion engine-powered vehicles to electric vehicles).
-Assume also that the average passenger vehicle emits about 404 grams of CO2 per mile.
-2. To build a predictor for taxi drivers, predicting the next place a passenger will hail a cab.

-Bonus question:

-3. Identify clusters of taxi cabs that you find being relevant from the taxi cab company point of view.
+2. Taxi Cab company wants to measure the environmental impact of changing the cab fleet from internal combustion engine-powered vehicles (ICEV) to electric vehicles (EV).
+3. Taxi companies want to have the best approach to predict place where the next passenger will be
+## Goal
+Unlock the full potential of Taxi Company mobility traces data by estimate the yearly CO2 reduction of fleet changing and creating a model which can predict place where the next passenger will be.
+## Model used
+1. Linear Regression
+2. Light GBM
+## Metrics used
+Mean Absolute Error (MAE)